A ‘Picks and Shovels’ Play for a Changing Global Economy

 For more than 200 years, XRM has provided consumable products used by major manufacturers to protect and stretch the life of their machines.
 While the technology has changed over the years, the need remains as vital as ever.

-Today, XRM is leading global supplier of machine clothing and roll covers for machines that produce containerboard, tissue, consumer packaging, pulp, and paper.
+Today, XRM is a leading global supplier of machine clothing and roll covers for machines that produce containerboard, tissue, consumer packaging, pulp, and paper.

 The Company employs a broad portfolio of patented and proprietary product and manufacturing technologies, as well as extensive industry experience, to provide customers with tailored solutions designed to optimize the performance of their equipment and reduce the costs of their operations.